DanielJean007/RPI_LIRC_NodeJS-Project/README.md

       - See the commands I recorded on the Internet.

 ### Add your own stuff:
 You can use the built-in functions from LIRC lib, or my automated scripts.
-    To begin using my scripts give them the right access: sudo chmod 777 recordIR renameIR deleteIR
+To begin using my scripts give them the right access: `sudo chmod 777 recordIR renameIR deleteIR`

-    Using the scripts:
+  * Using the scripts:
-    2.1 - recordIR
+    * recordIR
-      This script used 'mode2' built-in function from LIRC to record the RAW data from a remote control.
+      This script used `mode2` built-in function from LIRC to record the RAW data from a remote control.
       This is so, for some remote controls I tested had such a lengthy encoding.
-      Then, I had to use 'mode2' function instead of 'irrecord' function.
+      Then, I had to use 'mode2' function instead of `irrecord` function.

       To use the script type:
         ./recordIR name_of_command